-On July 16, 2020, the New York State Public Service Commission (the "Commission") issued the Order Establishing Electric Vehicle Infrastructure Make-Ready Program and Other Programs ("Make-Ready Order" or "Order").
-On 11/16/2023 the Commission issued revisions to the Order.
-Orange and Rockland Utilities, Inc. ("O&R" or "Company") submits this Implementation Plan in accordance with the revised Make-Ready Order.
-The Order authorizes a budget of \$48 million to facilitate the make-ready of 1,546 Level 2 ("L2") and 340 Direct Current Fast Charger ("DCFC") charging plugs in O&R's service territory through 2025.
+On July 16, 2020, the New York State Public Service Commission (the "Commission") issued the Order Establishing Electric Vehicle Infrastructure Make-Ready Program and Other Programs ("Make-Ready Order" or "Order").1 On November 16, 2023, the Commission issued revisions to the Order.2 Orange and Rockland Utilities, Inc. ("O&R" or the "Company") submits this Implementation Plan in accordance with the revised Make-Ready Order.
+The Order authorizes a budget of \$48 million to facilitate the make-ready of 1,546 Level 2 ("L2") and 340 Direct Current Fast Charger ("DCFC") charging plugs in the O&R service territory through 2025.3

-The Company is committed to facilitating clean transportation in its service area as part of its Clean Energy Commitment and looks forward to expanding the availability of charging infrastructure to EV drivers within O&R's service territory.
-The electrification of transportation is a key tenant of the State's clean energy goals, including the Climate Leadership and Community Protection Act's ("CLCPA") target to reduce greenhouse gas emissions by 85 percent of 1990 levels by 2050.
-Making more charging infrastructure available to drivers supports this goal by reducing range anxiety and removing barriers to EV adoption.
+The Company is committed to facilitating clean transportation in its service territory as part of its Clean Energy Commitment4 and looks forward to expanding the availability of charging infrastructure to electric vehicle ("EV") drivers in the O&R service territory.
+The electrification of transportation is a key tenant of New York State's clean energy goals, including the Climate Leadership and Community Protection Act's ("CLCPA") target to reduce greenhouse gas emissions by 85 percent of 1990 levels by 2050.5 Making more charging infrastructure available to drivers supports this goal by reducing range anxiety and removing barriers to EV adoption.

-This filing details O&R's initial company-specific plans, processes and procedures to implement the revised Make-Ready Program within its service territory including plans, eligibility criteria, incentive levels, outreach and education and anticipated program costs.
-In addition, details of the Company's implementation of a Fleet Assessment Service for light-, medium- and heavy-duty fleets is included.
+This filing details O&R's initial Company-specific plans, processes and procedures to implement the revised Make-Ready Program within its service territory including plans, eligibility criteria, incentive levels, outreach and education and anticipated program costs.
+In addition, details of the Company's implementation of a Fleet Assessment Service for light-, medium- and heavy-duty fleets are included.

-This implementation plan is structured into discrete sections:
+This Implementation Plan is divided into the following sections:

-- Section II presents a program overview and general eligibility criteria. - Section III addresses the implementation of O&R's Make-Ready Program. - Section IV describes the Company's planned outreach and education activities. - Section V reviews the fleet assessment service. - Section VI provides implementation timelines.
+- Section II presents a program overview and general eligibility criteria; - Section III addresses the implementation of O&R's Make-Ready Program; - Section IV describes the Company's planned outreach and education activities; - Section V reviews the fleet assessment service; - Section VI provides implementation timelines; and - Section VII describes anticipated program costs, third-party support and administrative needs.

-Section VII describes anticipated program costs, third-party support and administrative needs.
+While this Implementation Plan provides details regarding O&R's Make-Ready Program, additional detail for program participants and interested parties is available through the Company's outreach and education efforts as well as through updated information on the

-While this implementation plan provides details regarding O&R's Make-Ready Program, additional detail for program participants and interested parties is available through the Company's outreach and education efforts as well as through updated information on the Company's Make-Ready Program website during the course of program implementation.
+Company's Make-Ready Program website6 during the course of program implementation.